arduino/docs-content/content/arduino-cloud/03.cloud-interface/01.things/things.md

 ***All variables are listed out in the [Variables]() section.
 See [Variable Synchronization]() for linking together your devices' variables.***

+### Network

+In the network section, you configure the credentials for your network, such as your Wi-Fi® network, secret key (for ESP32 boards) and other credentials for e.g. LoRaWAN® & cellular.
+The network details are securely stored.

+The credentials entered are automatically included in your sketch (see automatic sketch generation just below).

 ## Automatic Sketch Generation

 Things based on Arduino / C++ (the default way) benefits from **automatic sketch generation**.
 Whenever any configuration is done in your Thing, the changes are reflected in your sketch files.